telerik/kendo-react-layout/docs/panelbar/index.md

 The Kendo UI PanelBar for React is part of the Layout `npm` package of the Kendo UI suite for React.

-**Figure 1: A template of the Kendo UI PanelBar for React**

-//screen goes here - Vasko

-1. Item header
-2. Item
-3. Expand/Collapse arrow

 ## Demos

 ### Default Setup